Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 }()
 ```

-For this class, we only need the simple, one-line `.default` session configuration:
+For this lesson, we will only work with a simple, one-line `.default` session configuration:

 ``` Swift
 let defaultSession = URLSession(configuration: .default)